falvey20/Odin-Project/Ruby/balanced_binary_search_trees/README.md

 postorder - Prints all the values in postorder.
 Can be used with block too.

-height - Accepts a node (optinal: value) and returns the height of the given node.
+height - Accepts a node (optional: value) and returns the height of the given node.

-depth - Accepts a node (optinal: value) and returns the depth of the given node.
+depth - Accepts a node (optional: value) and returns the depth of the given node.

 balanced? - Checks if the tree is balanced.